muellermichel/guetzli/docs/documentation.md

 Guetzli Documentation
 =====================

 Guetzli, a deliciously fast and simple Filesystem-Web-CMS.
+For getting started it is recommended to watch the [screencast](https://www.youtube.com/watch?v=MEUrirTZ-D8) or to have a look at the provided example content and how it is displayed when running the server.
 For setup and design, please see the [README](../README.md).

 **Contents**